input-output-hk/Alonzo-testnet/Alonzo-solutions/exercise3/README.md

 print(randDatum)
 ```

-save it as `randDatumGen.py`, make it executable `$ chmod u+x ./randDatumGen.py`.
+save it as `randDatumGen.py`, make it executable `$ chmod u+x ./randDatumGen.py` and run it `./txs/randomDatum.txt`.

 Now we can hash it

 ```
-./txs/randomDatum.txt
 echo $(cardano-cli transaction hash-script-data \
 --script-data-value $(cat ./txs/randomDatum.txt)) \
 > ./txs/randomDatumHash.txt
 ```

-and save it to
+and save it to `randomDatumHash.txt` in the txs folder.